dotnet/csharplang/proposals/readonly-ref.md

 # ref/in extension methods
 There is actually existing proposal (https://github.com/dotnet/roslyn/issues/165) and corresponding PR (https://github.com/dotnet/roslyn/pull/15650).
 I just want to acknowledge that this idea is not entirely new.
-It is, however, relevant here since `readonly ref` elegantly removes the most contentious issue about such method - what to do with RValue receivers.
+It is, however, relevant here since `ref readonly` elegantly removes the most contentious issue about such method - what to do with RValue receivers.

 The general idea of the proposal is to allow extension methods to take the `this` parameter by reference, as long as the type is known to be a struct type (I.E. struct or a generic type with `struct` constraint).